 12. Your body has been in this darkness before and found its way back to light.
 More than once.

-Evidence from Science and History (Reasons 13–26)
+What Science and History Confirm (Reasons 13 to 26)

 1. Neuroplasticity is real: your brain is physically capable of forming new connections throughout your entire life.

 2. Trauma therapy works.
-Eye movement desensitization, somatic work, EMDR, attachment-based therapy — decades of research confirm these approaches produce measurable change.
+Eye movement desensitization, somatic work, EMDR, attachment-based therapy.
+Decades of research confirm these approaches produce measurable change.

 3. Grief has a known arc.
-It doesn’t feel linear, but it does move — and the research shows most people adapt over time.
+It doesn’t feel linear, but it does move.
+And the research shows most people adapt over time.

 4. Post-traumatic growth is documented and real.
 People who have been through devastating losses have gone on to report deeper meaning, stronger relationships, and greater personal clarity.

-5. The broaden-and-build research shows that small moments of positive emotion actually build neurological resilience — not just mood, but lasting capacity.
+5. The broaden-and-build research shows that small moments of positive emotion actually build neurological resilience.
+Not just mood, but lasting capacity.

 6. Medication, when appropriate and well-managed, genuinely helps.
 There’s no heroism in refusing tools that work.

-7. Human beings have survived ice ages, plagues, wars, and displacement — and rebuilt.
+7. Human beings have survived ice ages, plagues, wars, and displacement.
+And rebuilt.
 That same capacity lives in your biology.

-8. Viktor Frankl, psychiatrist and Holocaust survivor, documented that meaning can be found even in the most devastating circumstances — not by denying the horror, but by locating something that mattered inside of it.
+8. Viktor Frankl, psychiatrist and Holocaust survivor, documented that meaning can be found even in the most devastating circumstances.
+Not by denying the horror, but by locating something that mattered inside of it.

-9. Secure attachment — even if you didn’t have it in childhood — can be learned.
+9. Secure attachment, even if you didn’t have it in childhood, can be learned.
 The research on “earned security” shows this clearly.

-10. Learned helplessness is, by definition, learned — which means it can be unlearned.
+10. Learned helplessness is, by definition, learned.
+Which means it can be unlearned.
 This is Seligman’s own conclusion.

-11. Oxytocin — the neurochemical of connection and safety — is released by warmth, touch, and kindness.
+11. Oxytocin, the neurochemical of connection and safety, is released by warmth, touch, and kindness.
 Your brain is chemically designed for repair.

-12. Depression affects perception — making the bad feel permanent and the good feel distant.
+12. Depression affects perception, making the bad feel permanent and the good feel distant.
 But that’s a symptom, not a verdict.

-13. Somatic approaches — breath, movement, nervous system regulation — can reach what words can’t.
+13. Somatic approaches, breath, movement, nervous system regulation, can reach what words can’t.
 Healing doesn’t require only insight.

 14. People have recovered from losses that felt unsurvivable.
 They write books about it.
 They start charities.
 They become the friend who knows exactly what to say.